himmAllRight/himmAllRight-source/content/post/ansible-quickstart.md

         state: latest
 ```

 Being a `yaml` file, the first line starts with `---`.
-Next, we define some meta information for the entire playbook.
-For example, this is were we state our `--become` flag, by turning it into a `become: true`.
-This is also where we state that hosts the playbook will run against.
-If I'm providing a hosts file, I can use `hosts: all` to run against all hosts in the inventory file.
+Next, we define some
+meta information for the entire playbook.
+For example, this is were we put the
+`--become` flag, by turning it into `become: true`.
+This is also where we
+define what hosts the playbook will run against.
+If I'm providing a hosts file,
+I can alternatively use `hosts: all` to run against *all* hosts defined in the
+inventory file.

+#### local connections

 If the playbook is to run only locally, the connection type can be set to `local` (by default, it is set to `ssh`.)
 ```